sunkafei/coffeedb/README.md

 You can get all objects in the database by omitting `constraints`, and you can get all fields in objects by omitting `fields`.

-The type of constraint must be string or array of strings.
+For different types of fields, `constraints` have different formats:

 - For fields of string type, the constraint can be a substring that must appear.
 In this case, an additional field named `$correlation` will be added to the returned object to indicate the number of occurrences of this substring.

-- For fields of boolean type, the constraint must be `"true"` or `"false"`.
+- For fields of boolean type, the constraint must be "true" or "false".

 - For fields of type integer and float, the constraint can be an interval indicating the range of numbers.
 For example: